cpske/ISP/django/virtualenv-quickstart.md

 (env)cmd>  deactivate
 ```

 This example created a directory named `env` for the project virtual environment files.
-You can delete the directory anytime, but you don't need to.
+To delete the virtualenv, delete the `env` directory.

 ## Don't Commit the `env` Directory to Git!